NEAR Lake Primitive Types

 streamerMessage

 Low-level structure for backward compatibility.
-As implemented in previous versions of near-lake-framework
+As implemented in previous versions of near-lake-framework.

 postponedReceipts

-Receipts included on the chain but not executed yet marked as “postponed”: they are represented by the same structure Receipt
+Receipts included on the chain but not executed yet marked as “postponed”: they are represented by the same structure Receipt (see the corresponding section in this doc for more details).

 transactions

-List of included Transactions
+List of included Transactions, converted into Receipts.

-to know where the action chain has begun.
-Unlike Ethereum, where a Transaction contains everything you may want to know about a particular interaction on the Ethereum blockchain, Near Protocol because of its asynchronous nature converts a Transaction
+Note: You might want to know about Transactions to know where the action chain has begun.
+Unlike Ethereum, where a Transaction contains everything you may want to know about a particular interaction on the Ethereum blockchain, Near Protocol because of its asynchronous nature converts a Transaction into a Receipt before executing it.
+Thus, On NEAR, Receipts are more important for figuring out what happened on-chain as a result of a Transaction signed by a user.
+Read more about Transactions on Near here.

-Helper Methods
+Block Helper Methods

 export class Block {